-- One of the lightest bags on the list.
+- One of the lightest products on the list.

 - You do not get a power bank with this product.

-ECEEN Solar Powered Backpack with High-Efficiency Solar Panel (Anti-Theft)
+3. ECEEN Solar Backpack With Integrated Solar Panel (Anti-Theft)

-The ECEEN Solar Powered Backpack with High-Efficiency Solar Panel features as one of our best solar backpacks because of its high power output and unique anti-theft design.
-But beyond those features, the ECEEN Solar Powered Backpack with a High-Efficiency Solar Panel is pretty light, and it offers a decent size.
+The ECEEN Solar Powered Backpack features one of our best solar backpacks because of its high power output and unique anti-theft design.
+But this backpack is pretty light beyond those features and offers a decent size.

 This product is the only anti-theft backpack in this review.
-So, if you are out for an anti-theft solar backpack, you should really consider it.
+So, consider it if you are out for an anti-theft solar backpack.

-While its charging rate will not be as fast as those of the Voltaic Backpack and the ECEEN External Frame Hiking Backpack, the ECEEN Backpack with High-Efficiency Solar Panel still packs a punch.
+While its charging rate will not be as fast as our top choice, the ECEEN Backpack still packs a punch.
 You should be able to fully charge your phone and smartwatch within 1.5-3 hours.
 Then you can fully charge your smartphone and tablet within 4 to 8 hours.

-Weighing just 1.65 pounds, the ECEEN Backpack with a High-Efficiency Solar Panel is the second lightest bag we reviewed.
-The only other product that is lighter than it is the ECEEN Solar Backpack Foldable Hiking Daypack With 5V Power Supply.
+Interestingly, it is the second lightest backpack we reviewed.
+The only other product that is lighter than it is the ECEEN Foldable Solar Backpack.

-The ECEEN Backpack with a High-Efficiency Solar Panel does not come with a removable solar panel.
+This solar backpack does not come with a removable solar panel.
 So, getting a replacement panel might not be so easy.
-It features just one 5v USB port, which means you can only charge one device at any point in time.
+It features just one 5V USB port, meaning you can only charge one device anytime.

-You do not get a power bank with the ECEEN Backpack with a High-Efficiency Solar Panel.
-So, when the sun is not out or cloudy, you cannot charge your devices.
+You do not get a power bank with the ECEEN Backpack.
+So, you cannot charge your devices when the sun is out or cloudy.

-- Weighing 1.65 pounds, this bag will not feel like an extra load on your back.
+- Weighing 1.65 pounds will not feel like an extra load on your back.

-- Crafted to reduce theft chances, you can feel more confident while walking around with this bag strapped to your back.
+- Crafted to reduce theft chances, you can feel more confident while walking around with this backpack strapped to your back.

 - It does not come with a power bank.